designosaur/SolarSystem/README.md

 "Where are the Planets?"

-This app is a project that I originally started in 2016 to teach myself more JavaScript.
-It's been refactored with React (as of Oct 2020) since I'm learning that now. :)
+This app is a project that I originally started in 2016 to get better at JavaScript.
+Now (OCt 2020) I'm refactoring with React since I'm now learning that. :)

 ## Available Scripts